docker/extensions-sdk/docs/tutorials/ui-minimal-extension.md

 A Desktop Extension is comprised of several files, ranging from the extension's source code to required Extension-specific files.

 In the `hello-world` folder, at the root of the repository, you can find a ready-to-go example that represents a UI Extension built on HTML.
-Although you can start from an empty directory and create all the files from scratch, it is highly recommended that you start from this official example and change it accordingly to suit your needs.
+We will go through this code example in this tutorial.

 ```bash
 .